About Bantycock Quarry

-In 2020, 20 acres of formerly quarried land will be restored to wildflower meadows, agriculture and woodland.
+In 2020, 20 acres of formerly quarried land were restored to wildflower meadows, agriculture and woodland.
 We will also plant 5,000 native trees.

-We will also cover a further 50 acres of formerly quarried land in topsoil, ready to be restored in 2021.
+We also covered a further 50 acres of formerly quarried land in topsoil, ready to be restored in 2021.